awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-cfg-alb.md

 1. In the **Load balancer** configuration category, choose **Modify**\.
 **Note**
 If the **Load balancer** configuration category doesn't have a **Modify** button, your environment doesn't have a load balancer\.
-To learn how to set one up, see [Changing Environment Type](using-features-managing-env-types.md#using-features.managing.changetype)\.
+To learn how to set one up, see [Changing environment type](using-features-managing-env-types.md#using-features.managing.changetype)\.

 1. Make the Application Load Balancer configuration changes that your environment requires\.